GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/integration-layer-api/api-callbacks.md

 - `width`
     - type: `number`
-    - description: Width coordinate of the element in pixels.
+    - description: Width of the element in pixels.

 - `height`
     - type: `number`
-    - description: Height coordinate of the element in pixels.
+    - description: Height of the element in pixels.

 - `mask`
     - type: `Object`